CSCfi/csc-user-guide/docs/apps/humann.md

 ## Availability

-Versions available in Puhti-rhel8: 3.0.1
+Versions available in Puhti: 3.0.1

 ## Usage

-In Puhti-rhel8, HUMAnN is installed as containerized application.
+In Puhti, HUMAnN is installed as containerized application.
 To activate it, run command:
 ```text
 module load humann
 humann